conda-forge/conda-smithy/news/travis.rst

 **Deprecated:**

-* Removed the BINSTAR_TOKEN from the conda-forge.yml for travis-ci.com
+* Deprecated storing BINSTAR_TOKENs in the conda-forge.yml for travis

 **Removed:**